pyscript/pspkg/README.md

-**Contributions are subject to the following caveats**: the contribution was created by the contributor who, by submitting the contribution, is confirming that they have the authority to submit the contribution and place it under the license as defined in the [LICENSE](license.md) file found within this repository.
-If this is a significant contribution the contributor should add themselves to the AUTHORS file found in the root of this repository.
+**Contributions are subject to the following caveats**: the contribution was created by the contributor who, by submitting the contribution, is confirming that they have the authority to submit the contribution and place it under the license as defined in the license (LICENSE.md) file found within this repository.
+If this is a significant contribution the contributor should add themselves to the AUTHORS.md file found in the root of this repository.
 Contributors agree, for the sake of convenience, that copyright passes exclusively to Anaconda Inc. on behalf of the project.